Hypfer/Valetudo/docs/_pages/general/newcomer_guide_early_2021.md

 This should hopefully answer all the questions you might have and also be interesting to read for people that haven't been following the recent development.

+**Note: This guide has been archived and is only still here so that links don't break.
+You should [read the most recent one instead.](https://valetudo.cloud/pages/general/newcomer_guide_late_2021.html)**

 ## What is Valetudo?